yongddeng/yongddeng.github.io/_posts/2024-01-02-operating-system.md

 <!-- An operating system is the intermediary between hardware and software, managing system resources and enabling users and programs to interact with the machine efficiently.
 At a basic level, the OS abstracts (i.e. shields) the raw hardware complexity and provides standardized services such as program execution, memory allocation, file system access, device communication, and network handling.
 Whether it’s loading a browser or accessing a file, these tasks rely on the operating system to coordinate execution, resource sharing, and access permissions. -->

 [Application programs]() are initiated by users and typically run as unprivileged processes that rely on services exposed by the operating system.
-[System programs](), also in user space, offer essential infrastructure closer to the OS including shells, compilers, init systems, and [daemons]().
+[System programs](), also in user space, offer essential infrastructure closer to the OS including init systems, shells, [daemons](), and compilers.
 While these act as intermediaries between human commands and kernel-level functionality, the OS acts both as a resource manager and as a virtual machine, exposing consistent high-level [application program interface]() (API) for the user-space programs to interact with underlying hardware.
 That is, OS serves as the core software layer that abstracts hardware complexities.

 <!-- - <div style="position: relative; display: inline-block;"> <img src="https://minnie.tuhs.org/CompArch/Lectures/Figs/1swlayers3.gif" width="500"> <a href="https://minnie.tuhs.org/CompArch/Lectures/week07.html" target="_blank" style="position: absolute; bottom: -8px; right: 4px; font-size: 12px;">[src]</a> </div> -->